NCDD Discussion List & List Ground Rules

 - Keep your messages relevant to dialogue and deliberation.
 If it’s not immediately apparent that your message is relevant to D&D, explain in your message why you think it is relevant.

 - Understand that this list focuses on the practice (process, theory, challenges, innovations, opportunities, etc.) of dialogue, deliberation, and public engagement.
-This is not a place to engage in dialogue and deliberation about any public issue (see additional note below on this distinction).
+This is not a place to engage in dialogue and deliberation about public issues (see additional note below on this distinction).

 - If your message is directed at an individual and useful primarily to that individual, do not send your message to the entire list.
 Instead of clicking “reply all,” which sends your message to the whole list, just click “reply.”
 (Note: the moderator reserves the right to reject or ask you to reframe posts which seem overly confrontational towards another person on the list, since we are fostering a supportive, respectful community of practice.
 You can always email that person directly, after all.)